juliogomez/netdevops/pyATS.md

 Together, pyATS and Genie enable you to create network test cases that provide __stateful__ validation of devices operational status.
 You can use them to validate how a new feature or product will affect your network, compare the status of your network before/after a change, customize your network monitoring based on your own business drivers.

-The solution provides visibility on network devices' health, by focusing not only on the _configurational_ state, but also on the _operational_ status.
+The solution provides visibility on network devices health, by focusing not only on the _configurational_ state, but also on the _operational_ status.

 It is agnostic and extensible, so any type of system could potentially be included by developing the right set of libraries.